TemplateTo/TemplateTo.Docs/docs/getting-started/elements.md

 ### Condition

+!!! note
+    It might be helpful to have data added to your template when working with the Condition element.
+[Learn more here](/getting-started/working-with-variables)

 The condition element allows you to show a section only when specified conditions are met.

 The following conditions are available: